• $100M Book Club

 🧸 Example

-• Rewards optimized... but how do you make them stick around without burning through your budget?
+• Rewards delivered... but how do you make users stick around long-term?

-5. Get users to invest in your success (πŸ’Ž Stored Value)
+5. 💎 Get users to invest in your product (stored value and loading the trigger)

 🧸 Example

-• It's like building a house - the more time and money you invest, the harder it becomes to walk away
+• It's like building a custom toolshed - the more tools you organize inside, the harder it becomes to move to a new shed

-• Investment secured... but are you building something ethical or just another addiction machine?
+• Investment secured... but are you building something ethical?

 🧸 Example

-• It's like being a personal trainer versus a drug dealer - both change behavior, but only one actually improves lives
+• It's like being a personal trainer who pushes you toward your fitness goals versus a drug dealer who creates dependency

 🧸 Example